 In an employment relationship, an employee is entitled to social security cover.
-The benefits offered by the social security system include the following: medical, dental and hospitalisation benefits; disability subsidy; maternity leave; retirement pension; death benefits; funeral subsidy; and occupational hazards (workmen's compensation).
-Both employers and employees must contribute a percentage of the employee's salary to this system.
-Currently, the employer's contribution is equivalent to 12.25 per cent of the employee's salary and the employee's contribution is equivalent to 9.75 per cent of the salary received.
+The benefits offered by the social security system include a disability subsidy, maternity leave, a retirement pension, death benefits, a funeral subsidy, medical, dental and hospitalisation support and workers' compensation relating to occupational hazards.
+Both the employer and the employee must contribute a percentage of the employee's salary to this system.
+Currently, the employer's contribution is equivalent to 12.25 per cent of the employee's salary and the employee's contribution is equivalent to 9.75 per cent of the salary.

-Employers also pay a rate between 0.98 per cent and 5.6 per cent of the salaries paid, to cover workers' compensation.
-The rate will be determined by the Social Security Administration, depending on the activities carried out by the employer.
+Employers also pay a rate of between 0.98 per cent and 5.6 per cent of the salaries paid, to cover workers' compensation.
+The actual rate is determined by the Social Security Administration, depending on the activities carried out by the employer.

-The law provides that the granting of benefits provided for under the social security system, by the system's administration, releases the employer from liability with regard to occupational illness or accident suffered by the employee, except in those cases where the occupational hazard has occurred owing to negligence or fault on the part of the employer, in which case additional tort liabilities may arise.
+The law provides that the granting of benefits provided within the social security system, by the system's administration, releases the employer from liability with regard to any occupational illness or accident suffered by the employee, except when the occupational hazard has occurred as a result of negligence or fault on the part of the employer, in which case additional tort liabilities may arise.

 The disability of an employee because of an accident or occupational illness, provided it is not of an absolute and permanent nature, suspends the employment contract.

-The employee's social security contribution, and the income tax generated, must be withheld, declared and paid monthly by the employer to the social security system.
+The employee's social security contribution and the income tax generated must be withheld, declared and paid monthly by the employer into the social security system.

 i Working time